 Compiles routine reports, statistics, tables, charts, etc. from readily available information.

-Trains and/or assists faculty and/or staff in updating their websites and/or blogs.
+Trains &/or assists faculty &/or students in updating their websites &/or blogs.

 Provides information via phone, e-mail, mail, etc.

 Represents supervisor in routine/standard situations with various levels of personnel both internally & externally.